Benny Loves You: Production

 Filming began in 2014 and was completed in 2015.
-The main reason for the gap between filming and release was due to the fact that Holt edited, scored and did the visual effects.
+In addition to writing directing and acting, Holt edited, scored and did the visual effects for the film as well.

 Release

 The film premiered at the Buenos Aires Rojo Sangre on November 21, 2019, New York City Horror Film Festival on December 8, 2019, Sitges Film Festival on October 8, 2020, Trieste Science+Fiction Festival on November 1, 2020 and Panic Film Fest in Kansas City on April 9 to April 15, 2021.

-Benny Loves You was released in UK on February 19, 2021, and was scheduled to premiere in the United States in selected theaters on May 7 before becoming available on demand on May 11, 2021.
+Benny Loves You was released in the UK on February 19, 2021, and was scheduled to premiere in the United States in selected theaters on May 7 before becoming available on demand on May 11, 2021.
 The film's Blu-ray release was on June 8, 2021.

 Benny Loves You was selected at the 25th Bucheon International Fantastic Film Festival (BIFAN) in South Korea, held in July 2021.
 It was showcased in the World Fantastic Red section of the festival.